-The New Jersey Sustainability Reporting Project is a statewide media collaborative and fellowship program that focuses on restoring our healthy ecosystems through multimedia reporting by journalism fellows working with diverse newsrooms around the state.
+CivicStory’s NJ Sustainability Reporting project is a 3-in-1 media collaborative, fellowship program, and digital platform.
+The project focuses on restoring healthy ecosystems through multimedia reporting by journalism fellows working with diverse newsrooms around the state.
+Participating news editors publish text, audio, and/or video stories on their own platforms, and then share them on www.SRHub.org.

 Newsrooms & Fellows

 Participating newsrooms retain editorial independence and are not obliged to publish reporting from other newsrooms involved in the project.
-Newsrooms participating in Phase 2 of the project (March to August 2020) are:
+Newsrooms participating in Phase 2 of the project included:

 - Cape May County Herald